KarlOfDuty/RoleBoi/packaging/debian/manpage.md

 # EXAMPLES

-Start the bot with the configuration file and transcripts in the current working directory:
+Start the bot with the configuration and database in the current working directory:

     roleboi

-Specify a custom configuration file and transcripts directory:
+Specify a custom configuration and database file:

-    roleboi --config /path/to/config.yml --transcripts /path/to/transcripts
+    roleboi --config /path/to/config.yml --database-path /path/to/database

 Run the bot as the roleboi user using default system paths:

-    sudo -u "roleboi" roleboi --config /etc/roleboi/config.yml
+    sudo -u "roleboi" roleboi --config /etc/roleboi/config.yml --database-file /var/lib/roleboi/roleboi.db

 Start the bot using the included systemd service: